I have three wordpress sites. Low traffic non commercial.

 The WordPress Plug-in should be fine.
 I’d have to search the forums for alternatives as this is a common issue.
 I simply can’t keep the plug-in in mind that’s recommend so often here.
 I am mobile at the moment and it’s a bit difficult.
 I’ll do when I am at home and edit this post.

-Thanks to @andy for liking another post.
+Thanks to @anon13938084 for liking another post.
 I was able to find a thread via his profile

 Please read this @wowfancythat

 This should help you to get rid of this redirect thing

 Thank you so much for your response.

 I see that there is a redirect in place on your origin server redirecting all requests to

 Invalid certificate chain error due the common name on the certificate belonging to another domain.
 This is something you would need to work with your hosting provider on addressing.
 You may provide them with this output if they need it: